SylvainGa/BatteryMonitor/README.md

 If you would like to translate the language file in your own language, contact me and we'll work on it.

 ## Changelog
+**V1.13.0 Added the following**
+- New Setup option to limit when a charge event occurs.
+Only when a charge increases by x% will it flag a charge event as happening.

 **V1.12.2 Added the following**
 - Compiled with CIQ 8.3.0
 - The swipe up/down, button up/down are now behaving like they do in other aspect of the device (they used to be reversed)